 Not every brand has the same goals and can focus on everything at once but having a serious conversation with the team about where you want your brand to be a few years from now can really kickstart a process for improvement.”

 Sustainability is Fashionable

 According to a recent survey by management consultancy McKinley and Company, fashion consumers are becoming increasingly aware of the environmental and social impact of their purchases.
-Eighty-eight percent of respondents in Germany and the UK believe more should be done to improve the environmental credentials of the sector, while 57 percent claim they have made changes in their lives to improve sustainability.
+88 percent of respondents in Germany and the UK believe more should be done to improve the environmental credentials of the sector, while 57 percent claim they have made changes in their lives to improve sustainability.
 In particular, younger consumers have increasingly turned towards smaller online fashion brands, especially due to the coronavirus lockdowns.

 Of course, statistics like these may encourage even larger, multinational companies – many of whom may have a tenuous relationship with sustainability – to promote the environmental and social virtues of their brands.
 This has led to so-called greenwashing, in which companies publicly espouse new environmental targets or practices, but without fundamentally shifting their methods.
 Fairify has also developed its rating system to try to outmanoeuvre such attempts at greenwashing.
 For example, significant shifts in trade practices and sourcing are weighed much higher than simply offsetting carbon produced by companies:

 “A lot of brand sustainability marketing for example is focused on offsetting part of the emissions they generate.
 While this is definitely part of achieving carbon neutrality/positivity, it is only a marginal component within all sustainability efforts brands can do.
 For that reason, only a small number of points are awarded for this subject, which eliminates greenwashing on the topic.
 Same goes for every other component.”